bitovi/academy/src/docker/5-volumes-and-local-development/volumes-and-local-development.md

 ## Bind Mounts
 Bind mounts are similar to volumes, but in comparison have limited functionality.
 Instead of creating a named volume, the contents of a host machine's directory can be mounted to a directory in a container.

 For example the following command will overwrite the contents of the `/data` directory in the container with the contents of `/Users/connor/data`.
-When the container is running, the contents are mirrored between the two regardless if a change originates from the container or the host machine.
+When the container is running, the contents are mirrored between the two locations regardless if a change originates from the container or the host machine.
 ```
 docker run -v /Users/connor/data:/data my-image
 ```